Wombats are marsupials with brown, tan or grey fur and from their stubby tails to their large skulls they can measure

 Where do wombats live?

 The Northern Hairy-nosed Wombat once had a broad range across the three eastern mainland Australian states.
-It’s now Endangered, restricted to only two sites in Queensland (including a recent re-introduction) and is considered one of the rarest mammals in the world.
+It’s now critically endangered, restricted to only two sites in Queensland (including a recent re-introduction) and is considered one of the rarest mammals in the world.

 The Southern Hairy-nosed Wombat is considered Near Threatened and its population is highly fragmented and declining across semi-arid parts of South Australia, with just a few records in Western Australia and NSW.

 The Bare-nosed or Common Wombat, once widespread throughout southern Australia, is now found in parts of eastern NSW, Victoria, south-eastern South Australia and Tasmania.
 The name implies there are a lot around but in truth they’re in decline, although they’re listed by the IUCN as a species of Least Concern.

 Wombats inhabit a variety of habitats – forests, alpine mountains, heathlands and coastal shrublands.
 The Bare-nosed Wombat prefers wetter forested areas, whereas the Southern Hairy-nosed Wombat lives in more arid regions.

 All wombat species live in burrows, often creating complex networks of burrows with tunnels and chambers that can extend up to 150m in radius.

 Wombats excavate these burrows in well-drained soils, often near creeks and gullies.
 They dig soil with the long claws on their forelegs and push it out with their back legs.
 They then roll on their sides to dig the walls.

 During the breeding season chambers become nests, softened with grass and leaf-litter.
 Most wombats are solitary but some burrows can house a colony of ten individuals.

 Like their relatives, Koalas, they sleep a lot – around 16 hours a day.
 They’re happy to share burrows, but they're territorial about feeding grounds.
 They mark the boundary with scent trails and cube-shaped scats.

 Southern Hairy-nosed Wombats are particularly well-suited to hot weather: they have a very low metabolic rate (it can take two weeks to digest a meal) and one of the lowest water requirements of any mammal.